 Nasdaq-listed grocery delivery firm Missfresh verges on collapse as cash flow dries up

-Nasdaq-listed Missfresh, a Chinese leading grocery delivery company, is on the brink of collapse as the company has undergone a massive layoff to prevent its cash flow from drying up.
+Nasdaq-listed Missfresh, a Chinese leading grocery delivery company, is on the brink of collapse as the company has undergo a massive layoff to prevent its cash flow from drying up.

 Rather than a face-to-face talk with human resource, hundreds of Missfresh’s employee found out they were about to lose jobs at ByteDance’s remote collaboration app Feishu via separate work group chats.